rishindra2005/Larnest_website/README.md

 ## Contact

-For any queries or suggestions, please contact the project maintainer.
+For any queries or suggestions, please contact rishindra.hackbox@gmail.com.